 Our immune system does an awesome job (most of the time) of fighting off pathogenic bacteria and viruses.
-But to fight off these pathogens, the body needs to know that they are the bad guys.
-This is where the HLA system comes in.
+But to fight off these pathogens, the body needs to know that they are ‘the bad guys’.
+This is where the HLA system comes in, sorting out your own cells and proteins as different from pathogens.
+When this system breaks down, autoimmune diseases can occur.

-Human leukocyte antigens (HLA) belong to part of our immune system known as the major histocompatibility complex (MHC).
-The HLA genes code for the proteins that help our body determine what is a foreign invader that needs to be attacked and what is ‘self’.
+Human leukocyte antigens (HLA) belong to the part of our immune system known as the major histocompatibility complex (MHC).
+The HLA genes code for the proteins that help our body determine the difference between a foreign invader that needs to be attacked and what is ‘self’.

-But along with attacking foreign invaders, a handful of HLA types also increase the susceptibility to autoimmune diseases, where the body attacks its own cells.
+But along with attacking foreign invaders, a handful of HLA types also increase susceptibility to autoimmune diseases, where the body attacks its own cells.